WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes_20221026.md

 <hr>

-_Liz_ - Webnames - The GOA expires march 2023 - No intention to renew.
+_Liz_ - Webnames - The GOA CC being used expires march 2023 - No intention to renew.

 [Request] - please plan to migrate domains elsewhere.